d-dmytro/react-with-typescript-task-mate/README.md

-# React With TypeScript: Task Mate Sample Project
+# [LEGACY] React With TypeScript: Task Mate Sample Project

+The section where the code belonged has been updated.

 This repo contains the source code for the sample Next.js app we're going to build by following [React With TypeScript Course](https://www.udemy.com/react-with-typescript/).